Genda Lal Dixit: Early life

-Genda Lal Dixit was born on 30 November 1888 in Bah tehsil of Agra district in United Provinces.
+Genda Lal Dixit was born on 30 November 1888 in Bah tehsil of Agra district in the United Province in a Kanyakubja Brahmin family.
 His father's name was Bhola Nath Dixit.
 His mother died when he was around three years old.

 After completing his primary education in his native village, he attended the Government High School in Etawah and later matriculated from Agra.
-He became a teacher in DAV School Auraiya, United Province.
+He became a teacher in the DAV School Auraiya, United Province.

 Revolutionary activities

-When Lord Curzon, the Viceroy of British India, ordered the division of Bengal, a Swadeshi Movement arose throughout the country.
-Dixit read newspaper articles written in protest by Bal Gangadhar Tilak and was inspired to emulate in United Province the celebrations of Shivaji Utsav in Maharashtra.
-He took leave of absence from his job and went to the nearby princely state of Gwalior, where the populace was sympathetic to the idea of independence from Britain.
-There he encouraged youths to support the movement for change and to take up arms.
+When Lord Curzon, the Viceroy of British India, ordered the partition of Bengal, the Swadeshi Movement arose throughout the country.
+Dixit read newspaper articles written in protest by Bal Gangadhar Tilak and was inspired to emulate in the United Provinces the celebrations of Shivaji Utsav held in Maharashtra.
+He took leave from his job and travelled to the nearby princely state of Gwalior, where the populace was sympathetic to the idea of independence from British rule.
+There, he encouraged young people to support the movement and take up arms.

-Dixit established the Shivaji Samiti as a means to his ends.
-It was initially involved in distribution of seditious literature but he saw an opportunity to unite the dacoits of the region and proposed this in meetings held in the Bhind and Morena districts of Central Province.
-He motivated the dacoits to participate in a guerilla war by retelling stories of Shivaji, a Maratha leader who had used similar tactics during the reign of the Mughal emperor, Aurangzeb.
+Dixit established the Shivaji Samiti as a means of advancing these objectives.
+Initially, the organisation was involved in distributing seditious literature, but Dixit saw an opportunity to unite the dacoits of the region and proposed doing so at meetings held in the Bhind and Morena districts of Central Provinces.
+He encouraged the dacoits to participate in guerrilla warfare by recounting stories of Shivaji, the Maratha leader who had employed similar tactics during the reign of the Mughal emperor Aurangzeb.
 The dacoits raised funds for the venture through a series of robberies in rural areas of Agra and Gwalior.

-The guidance of Dixit was sought by Ram Prasad Bismil, a fellow revolutionary who had established his own organization, called Matrivedi ("Altar of Motherland") founded and managed by Pandit Dev Narayan 'Bhartiye' in the city of Shahjahanpur, United Province.
-The two men were put in touch with each other by Somdev, who thought that the effectiveness of Bismil would be improved if he was supported by a more experienced person.
+The guidance of Dixit was later sought by Ram Prasad Bismil, a fellow revolutionary who had established his own organisation, the Matrivedi ("Altar of the Motherland"), in Shahjahanpur, United Provinces.
+The organisation was founded and managed by Pandit Dev Narayan 'Bhartiye'.
+The two men were introduced by Somdev, who believed that Bismil's effectiveness would be enhanced by the support of a more experienced revolutionary.
 A period of collaboration followed.